benjamin-ackerman/R_products_tutorial/README.md

 <img src="figures/connect_account3.png" width="500">

-3. Once you get to the screen above,, follow the prompted instructions within your shinyapps.io account to add create and copy a token into RStudio:
+3. Once you get to the screen above, follow the prompted instructions within your shinyapps.io account to add create and copy a token into RStudio:

 4. Go back to the "Publish to Server" screen, make sure that both `.R` files are selected, and hit "Publish!"